Continuing professional development

 • Study course fees

-In the letter of motivation, applicants for these scholarships should make a strong case for how they will benefit from the DTMH qualification and how this supports healthcare systems in their country of residence.
+Please indicate your wish to be considered for a scholarship on the DTMH application questionnaire.
+On this questionnaire, we ask you to make a strong case for how you will benefit from the DTMH qualification and how this supports healthcare systems in your country of residence.

 Entry requirements

-• We recommend an IELTS score of 7.5, however, you do not need to have taken IELTS, or any other language examination.
+• We recommend an IELTS score of 7.5.
+However, you do not need to have taken IELTS, or any other language examination.
+If your English language is inadequate there is a strong risk of failing to comprehend the course and likely failure in the exam.

 • You must have access to a computer and internet capable of accessing the virtual learning environment and Zoom, our online meeting place.